-The new Pro Line Fusion touchscreen displays are will be globally networked with Rockwell Collins’s Ascend Flight Information Solutions, meaning that users can update their onboard navigation maintenance databases wirelessly and easily transmit information from the aircraft to ground-based systems such as maintenance-monitoring programs.
-Databases that can be updated include FMS, IFIS, TAWS and surface management system.
+The new Pro Line Fusion touch-control displays are globally networked with Rockwell’s’ Ascend Flight Information Solutions, meaning that users can update their onboard maintenance databases wirelessly.

-Additionally, Safe Flight’s AutoPower automatic throttle system is now available for retrofit on Hawkers equipped with Pro Line 21 avionics.
+Additionally, Safe Flight Corporation’s AutoPower Automatic Throttle System (ATS) is now available for retrofit on Hawkers equipped with Pro Line 21 avionics.
 The system provides precise engine target settings, using the airplane’s existing thrust levers.
 Any Hawker Beechcraft Services or West Star Aviation facility can install the system.

-HBC has also now certified a three-display Pro Line 4 to Pro Line 21 upgrade for the Hawker 400XP/Beechjet 400.
+Possibly as a response to the newly-certified Nextant Aerospace 400XT model, HBC has also now certified a three-display Pro Line 4 to Pro Line 21 upgrade for the Hawker/Beechjet 400.
 The new system replaces the existing Pro Line 4 displays and upgrades the flight management system to FMS 6100.
-Operators now have access to electronic charts, XM WX inflight weather, WAAS/LPV, ADS-B OUT, VHF datalink and an upgrade path for future airspace requirements.
-A two-year corporate aircraft service program warranty on new and existing Rockwell Collins equipment is included with the upgrade.
+Operators now have access to electronic charts, XM weather/data, WAAS/LPV, ADS-B out, VHF datalink and an upgrade path for future airspace requirements.
+A two-year Corporate Aircraft Service Program (CASP) warranty on new and existing Rockwell Collins equipment is included with the upgrade.

-Hawker Beechcraft has also broken ground on a new 48,000- sq-ft factory service center at the General Mariano Escobedo International Airport in Monterrey, Mexico.
-The facility, scheduled to open in the spring of 2012, will include a 13,400-sq-ft paint hangar in addition to a 24,000-sq-ft maintenance hangar and 10,700 sq ft of office and customer hospitality space.
-This new center adds to Hawker Beechcraft’s facility in Wilmington, Del., and will also offer interior modifications.
+HBC has also broken ground on a new 48,000 square foot, factory service center at the General Mariano Escobedo International Airport in Monterrey, Mexico.
+The facility, scheduled to open in the spring of 2012, will include a 13,400 square foot paint hangar in addition to a 24,000 square foot maintenance hangar and 10,700 square feet of office and customer hospitality space.
+This new center adds to HBC’s facility in Wilmington, DE and will also offer interior modifications.

-The company’s huge static display at Henderson Executive Airport features most of its commercial aircraft from the Hawker 4000 to the Bonanza A36 as well as the debut of the aftermarket upgraded Hawker 400XPR and the company’s special missions demonstrator King Air 350ER.
+The company’s static display at Henderson Executive Airport will feature most of its commercial products as well as the debut of the aftermarket upgraded Hawker 400XPR, which is “on track for certification by mid 2012”, according to Tannahill, and the company’s Special Missions demonstrator King Air 350ER.